-One literary scholarship derived from a bequest from the Dr Henry Hutchinson-Stewart Trust is open to students meeting the criteria below:
+One literary scholarship derived from a bequest from the Dr Henry Hutchinson-Stewart Trust is open to Queen's students.
+Students who will be eligible for automatic consideration for the scholarship are those who:

-(a) Have obtained an undergraduate degree in Literature, Modern Languages (Single, Major or Joint);

-(b) Be applying to study a language on the MRes Arts and Humanities.
+- (a) Have obtained an undergraduate degree in Modern Languages (Single, Major or Joint); - (b) Have applied through the QUB portal to study a language on the MRes Arts and Humanities by the deadline advertised on the School website.